-Buildings held by the Bank are subject to revaluation with sufficient regularity to ensure that the carrying amount does not differ materially from that which would be determined using fair value at the end of the reporting period.
-Increases in the carrying amount arising on revaluation are credited to other comprehensive income and increase the revaluation surplus in equity, except to the extent that it reverses a revaluation decrease of the same asset previously recognised in the separate statement of profit or loss and other comprehensive income, in which case the increase is recognised in the separate statement of profit or loss and other comprehensive income, income.
+Buildings held by the Group are subject to revaluation with sufficient regularity to ensure that the carrying amount does not differ materially from that which would be determined using fair value at the end of the reporting period.
+Increases in the carrying amount arising on revaluation are credited to other comprehensive income and increase the revaluation surplus in equity, except to the extent that it reverses a revaluation decrease of the same asset previously recognised in the consolidated statement of profit or loss and other comprehensive income, in which case the increase is recognised in the consolidated statement of profit or loss and other comprehensive income.
 Decreases that offset previous increases of the same asset are recognised in other comprehensive income and decrease the previously recognised revaluation surplus in equity; all other decreases are charged to profit or loss for the year.
-The revaluation reserve for buildings included in equity is transferred directly to retained earnings when the revaluation surplus is realised on the retirement or disposal of the asset and through annual amortisation of the revaluation reserve.
+The revaluation reserve for buildings included in equity is transferred directly to retained earnings when the revaluation surplus is realised on the retirement or disposal of the asset and through annual depreciation of the revaluation reserve.

 Costs of minor repairs and maintenance are expensed when incurred.
-Costs of replacing major parts or components of property, plant and equipment items are capitalised and the replaced part is retired.
+Costs of replacing major parts or components of premises and equipment items are capitalised and the replaced part is retired.

-At the end of each reporting period management assesses whether there is any indication of impairment of property, plant and equipment.
+At the end of each reporting period management assesses whether there is any indication of impairment of premises, leasehold improvements and equipment.
 If any such indication exists, management estimates the recoverable amount, which is determined as the higher of an asset's fair value less costs to sell and its value in use.
 The carrying amount is reduced to the recoverable amount and the impairment loss is recognised in profit or loss for the year.
 An impairment loss recognised for an asset in prior years is reversed if there has been a change in the estimates used to determine the asset's value in use or fair value less costs to sell.

 Gains or losses on disposals determined by comparing proceeds with carrying amount are recognised in profit or loss for the year (within other operating income or expenses).

 Depreciation.
 Land and construction in progress are not depreciated.
-Depreciation of property, plant and equipment and right-of-use assets is calculated using the straight-line method to allocate their cost to their residual values over their estimated useful lives: Useful lives, years
+Depreciation of other property, plant and equipment and assets in the form of right-of-use is calculated using the straight-line method in order to evenly reduce the initial cost to the residual value over their estimated useful lives according to the following standards

+Useful lives, years

 Buildings 70

 Furniture and fixtures 5-15

 Motor vehicles 7

 Computers and equipment 5-15

-Leasehold improvements over the term of the underlying lease
+Leasehold improvements over the term of the underlying

 Intangible assets.
-The Bank's intangible assets have the definite useful life and primarily include capitalised computer software.
+The Group's intangible assets have the definite useful life and primarily include capitalised computer software.
 Acquired computer software licences are capitalised on the basis of the costs incurred to acquire and bring them to use.
-Development costs that are directly associated with identifiable and unique software controlled by the Bank are recorded as intangible assets if an inflow of incremental economic benefits exceeding costs is probable.
+Development costs that are directly associated with identifiable and unique software controlled by the Group are recorded as intangible assets if an inflow of incremental economic benefits exceeding costs is probable.
 Capitalised costs include staff costs of the software development team and an appropriate portion of relevant overheads.
 All other costs associated with computer software, e.g. its maintenance, are expensed when incurred.
-Capitalised computer software is amortised on a straight line basis over expected useful lives of no more than 10 years.
+Capitalised computer software is depriciated on a straight line basis over expected useful lives of no more than 10 years.

-Lease in which the Bank acts as a lessee
+Lease in which the Group acts as a lessee